-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 Teddy Bridgewater

-Earlier this week, it appeared Bridgewater was all set to return to the Saints for a second season as Drew Brees' backup.
-But the Dolphins have reportedly talked him into visiting their facility amid the likelihood that new coach Brian Flores will open up the starting job.
+Earlier this week, it appeared that Bridgewater was all set to return to the Saints for a second season as Drew Brees' backup.
+But the Dolphins have reportedly talked him into visiting their facility amid the likelihood that new coach Brian Flores will open the starting job.
 If so, Bridgewater faces a complex and difficult decision.

 He hasn't taken a meaningful snap since 2015, and returning to New Orleans means a commitment to spending a fourth consecutive season on the sideline, with no guarantee that he would replace Brees in 2020.
-But should he get on the field, the Saints' offensive infrastructure offers a far better template for success than the Dolphins, who appear to be at the start of a long rebuilding process.
+But should he get on the field, the Saints' offensive infrastructure offers a far better template for success than that of the Dolphins, who appear to be at the start of a long rebuilding process.

 What's better for Bridgewater's long-term goal to be a starter: Getting back on the field before he is permanently classified as a backup or setting up the best possible environment for success if he does get on the field?
 Both options are fraught with risk.